 Art vs. Tech.
-After 20+ years in the high-tech working for academia, multiple startups and big corporations like Apple, Max felt that in our technology and informaiton overload world we need more art.
-He felt that art is capable to reach our deepest subconsciousness and change us in the way that the act-now, think-fast, more-likes technology can't.
+After 20+ years in the high-tech working for academia, multiple startups, and big corporations like Apple, Max felt that in our technology and information overload world, we need more art.
+He felt that art is capable of reaching our deepest subconsciousness and changing us in the way that the act-now, think-fast, more-likes technology can't.

 Art has no borders.
 We seemingly live in a highly global world.
 Yet, the world is much more "global" when it comes to commerce and not as much when it comes to culture and art.
 Most international artists simply cannot market themselves here in the US.
 Instagram is helping, yet art needs to be touched and felt in person.
 So we'd like to bring it to you.

 In the world where so many would like to build walls, we would like to build bridges.